rightup/MeshCoreDocs/docs/getting-started.md

 - **Repeaters** – for boosting range and relaying messages
 - **Room Servers** – for managing local mesh groups

-Check out the [Boards](/hardware) section for supported devices and the [Firmware](/firmware) section to choose the right firmware for your setup.
+Check out the Hardware section for supported devices and the Firmware section to choose the right firmware for your setup.

 ---